isomerpages/psd-corp/_about-public-service-division/Organisational Structure.md

 **Career Development &amp; Transition**
 <br>
-We provide opportunities for public officers upgrade the level of skills among the workforce across the Public Service, as well as to successfully transit from job to job, across a Public Service career, both in terms of building a robust overview of job opportunities
+We provide opportunities for public officers to upgrade the level of skills among the workforce across the Public Service, as well as to successfully transit from job to job, across a Public Service career, both in terms of building a robust overview of job opportunities.

 <hr>

-#### Business Partnership
+#### Business Partnerships

-We play a critical role in understanding the business of public sector agencies and customize HR solutions for them.
-We draw resources from the relevant clusters within PSD, to design appropriate and effective interventions.
+We play a critical role in understanding the business of public sector agencies and customise HR solutions for them.
+We draw resources from the relevant clusters within Public Service Division (PSD), to design appropriate and effective interventions.
 We also take the lead on public sector union management matters to build strong labour management relations.

 <hr>

 #### Leadership Group

-**Leadership Development**
+**Leadership Development &amp; Strategy and Office of Leadership Innovation**
 <br>
 We oversee and drive talent and leadership development to build a strong and committed leadership corps for the Public Service.
 Our work spans from attracting and recruiting leaders, to developing and engaging them.
 We oversee the Administrative Service and Public Service Leadership Programme, and guide leadership development policies and practices in the Public Service.